Children and Young People's Occupational Therapy Service

 If you require urgent medical assistance or are in danger, please contact your local emergency service for urgent advice.

-Following Triage, you will receive information about next steps such as;
+Following Triage, you will receive information about the next steps such as;

 • Advice about access to our Universal support via the Local Offer.